aditj/CovertHateSpeechClassification/README.md

-### Covert Optimization for Hate Speech Classification
+### Python Code for Covert Optimization for Hate Speech Classification

 ### Structure of the code base